Residence Life & Housing Policies and Regulations

 Residents are expected to return the housing assignment in the condition received, with the exception of normal wear and tear.
 Residents will be held responsible for all costs of returning their housing assignment to its original condition.

-The University encourages the personalization of interior residential areas provided the changes do not damage surfaces or furnishings, or present hazards to the safety or security of other residents.
+The University supports the personalization of interior residential areas provided the changes do not damage surfaces or furnishings, or present hazards to the safety or security of other residents.

 The following guidelines pertain to decorations and personalization:

-• Airflow from air conditioning and heating vents must not be restricted.
+- Airflow from air conditioning and heating vents must not be restricted.
 Equipment can overheat if there is insufficient space (less than 2 feet) for air movement.
-Vents are not to be blocked and units must be accessible for periodic maintenance.
+Vents should not be blocked and units must be accessible for periodic maintenance.

-All personal items must be removed when the resident vacates their residence.
+Personal items should be removed when the resident vacates their residence.
 Items left in rooms or common areas will be deemed abandoned and will be discarded.
 The resident may be assessed disposal charges.

-Residential areas except various overflow houses are accessed using a student ID card.
-Loss of the student ID card must be immediately reported to Campus Police so the lost card can be deactivated and a new one issued.
+Residential areas except various overflow houses are accessed using a Moravian University ID (physical card or digital ID).
+Lost or stolen IDs must be reported immediately to Campus Police so the lost card can be deactivated and a temporary or replacement card can be issued.

 A basic set of furnishings is provided to each resident.
 Residents may bring additional furnishings and decorations, provided there is adequate space available, items fall within the guidelines for room personalization, and damage to and/or removal of University property does not consequently result.
-Additional personal furnishings must be removed upon the resident's departure from the room assignment.
+Additional personal furnishings should be removed upon the resident's departure from the room assignment.
+Items may not remain between the spring and fall semester.

 Furniture within most of the residential areas can be lofted or bunked.
-Personally designed or constructed lofts are not permitted.
+Personally designed or constructed lofts are not permitted including bed risers.
 Residents seeking to loft or bunk beds should submit a work order via Asset Essentials.

 University-owned furniture should remain in its designated location throughout the academic year and may not be removed from individual rooms or common areas.
 Residents can submit a work order via Asset Essentials for the removal of their desk hutches, desk chairs, and/or bed ladders.
 Any item awaiting removal must remain in the resident's room until it is picked up by FMPC.
 Requests for other items to be removed will be denied.